 CBD for Neuropathic and Nociceptive Pain

 Inflammation is an established root cause of nociceptive pain and becomes problematic when it moves from acute to chronic inflammation.
 This means the immune system cannot breakdown the irritant or pathogen, or the immune system is malfunctioning by attacking healthy tissue.
-Research has shown both CB1 and CB2 receptors of the Endocannabinoid System have been found on immune cells, which suggests that cannabinoids play a critical role in regulating the immune system.
-Because of this, oral applications of CBD has shown effective in relieving chronic inflammatory and neuropathic pain.
-Additionally, a topical application of CBD has shown effective in relieving localized inflammation and pain.
+Research has shown both CB1 and CB2 receptors of the Endocannabinoid System have been found on immune cells, which suggests that cannabinoids could play a critical role in regulating the immune system.
+Because of this, oral applications of CBD may show effectiveness in relieving chronic inflammatory and neuropathic pain.
+Additionally, a topical application of CBD may help in relieving localized inflammation and pain.
 Where CBD and other cannabis-based products separate themselves from other OTC and prescription pain medications is they are safe for prolonged use, meaning they are safe for chronic pain and inflammation.
 According to a report from the World Health Organization, “In humans, CBD exhibits no effects indicative of any abuse or dependence potential…To date, there is no evidence of public health-related problems associated with the use of pure CBD.”

-In short, the potential of cannabinoids for relieving both pain and inflammation is limitless.
-Not because of the thousands of peer-reviewed scientific publications documenting its anti-inflammatory, analgesic, and antioxidant properties.
-And not because cannabis has been used therapeutically for thousands of years.
+In short, cannabinoid-based products show great potential for relieving both pain and inflammation.
+Not only because of the thousands of peer-reviewed scientific publications documenting its therapeutic properties.
+And not just because cannabis has been used therapeutically for thousands of years.
 But because patients suffering from acute and chronic pain want and deserve safe, effective, and non-addictive relief.